adinathg94-cpu/card1/src/content/homepage/_index.md

     bg_color: "bg-tertiary"

   results:
-    - title: "Vision"
+    - title: "Communities That Flourish"
-      subtitle: "Vision and Mission"
+      subtitle: "Vision"
       image: "/images/homepage/result2.png"
-      description: "Communities where poverty and injustice no longer exist, and every person enjoys a life of dignity, equality and sustainable relationships rooted in love, justice, participation and freedom."
+      description: "A world where communities are free from poverty, exploitation, and injustice — where every person is able to live with dignity and equal opportunity.
+We envision societies rooted in love, justice, and mutual respect, where people actively participate in shaping their own future.
+In this future, relationships are sustainable and life-giving, human rights are protected, and resources are shared responsibly so that all people can flourish in freedom, security, and hope."

       # metrics:
       #   - title: "Schools Partnered"